Updated: Jan 7

 Despite the fact that Hawaii has the highest racial minority population of any state in the union and the largest percentage of multiracial individuals, there is a clear socio-economic stratification that is a legacy of this historical occupation.
 Native Hawaiians disproportionately struggle with long term effects of systemic oppression in access to services, education, and social determinants of health.

-The truth is race is still an issue in Hawaii despite its diversity, and the complexities around race are often categorized as an example of anti-white racism (or reverse-racism).
+The truth is race is still an issue in Hawaii despite its diversity, and these complexities around race are often categorized as an example of anti-white racism (or reverse-racism).
 I do not agree with this statement, as I will articulate below.
 I will say that the context of Hawaii is a unique space to study, and that whiteness holds a different space than it does in areas where whites are the majority as well as the dominant culture.
 It has profoundly shaped my own understanding of race and identity, and impacted the way that I work today.

 What I experienced growing up was an odd mixture of privilege and discrimination.
 I was never quite sure where I stood.
-I was called names almost every day, from the common slur "haole"(white person) to more creative jokes about my pale skin (pretending to be blinded when I took off my shirt for swim class).
+I was called names almost every day, from the common slur "haole"(white person) to more creative jokes about my pale skin (pretending to be blinded when I took off my shirt for swim class was a classic).
 I certainly didn't feel attractive; I mostly wore baggy clothes to cover myself and I didn't go on a single date until after I left Hawaii and went to college.
 I remember quite a few times being snubbed out of stores by clerks who would simply look in a different direction until I left.
-I ended up going to private school for middle and high school in part because of sentiments like Kill Haole Day.
-Though not often, I did worry about physical harassment from being in certain parts of the island.
+I ended up going to private school for middle and high school, in part because of sentiments like Kill Haole Day.
+Though not often, I did occasionally worry about physical harassment from being in certain parts of the island.

 However, the ways in which I experienced privilege were also profound, though I didn't always recognize them at the time.
 The school structure, curriculum and standardized testing were set by the continental U.S., so my parents' New England upbringing was most definitely an advantage.
 Being able to also code-switch to the US dominant culture gave me a lot more opportunities and made learning much easier in several aspects.